rnumata/CSharp-IdentityApp/README.md

 ### __Description__

-This application was developed following the free course of <a href="macoratti.net"</a>
-ASP.NET Core Identity provides a framework for managing and storing user accounts in ASP.NET Core apps</br>
+This application was developed following the free course of [Macoratti](http://www.macoratti.net/20/05/aspc_crident1.htm) ASP.NET Core Identity provides a framework for managing and storing user accounts in ASP.NET Core apps</br>
 It is a secured way of authentication methods.